vkrasnov/h2-compression-dictionaries/draft-vkrasnov-h2-compression-dictionaries.md

 # Security Considerations

-As with any compression scheme, using cross-stream compression is potentially more sensitive to BREACH type of attacks.
+As with any compression scheme, using cross-stream compression is potentially more sensitive to {{BREACH}} type of attacks.

-Therefore this extension SHALL be disabled by default by all server implementations.
+Therefore, this extension SHALL be disabled by default by all server implementations.

 If a server acts as an intermediary, then it MUST NOT enable cross-stream compression, unless the origin also enables cross-stream compression.
-If the origin does not use the HTTP/2 protocol, is MUST notify the intermediary explicitly by either sending a preagreed upon header, or out-of-band.
+If the origin does not use the HTTP/2 protocol, the intermediary server MUST NOT use cross-stream compression, unless notified by the origin explicitly by either a receipt of a pre-agreed upon HTTP header, or out-of-band.

-In addition a server SHOULD avoid the use cross-stream compression on cross-site requests.
+In addition, a server SHOULD avoid the use cross-stream compression on cross-site requests.

 The serve MAY always use the predefined static dictionaries.